Othmarsingen: Religion

 From the 2000 census, 673 or 31.8% were Roman Catholic, while 967 or 45.7% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 2 individuals (or about 0.09% of the population) who belonged to the Christian Catholic faith.

 Education

 In Othmarsingen about 72.1% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 179 students attending primary school, there are 149 students attending secondary school in the municipality.
 Othmarsingen is home to the Schul-u.Gde.Bibliothek Othmarsingen (school and municipal library of Othmarsingen).
 The library has (As of 2008) 5,803 books or other media, and loaned out 3,275 items in the same year.
 It was open a total of 90 days with average of 2 hours per week during that year.

 Transportation

-Othmarsingen railway station is a stop of the S-Bahn Zürich on the line S3.
+As of December 2024, Othmarsingen railway station is a stop of Zurich S-Bahn services S11 and S42.
+It is also served by lines S23 and S25 of Aargau S-Bahn.
+The station is also served by regional buses.